lacksfish/insure-lib/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This library will be utilized for an upcoming UI project providing bitcoin life insurance functionality for everyone.
+This library is [used in the GUI project](https://github.com/lacksfish/insure-gui) providing bitcoin life insurance functionality for everyone.

 <!-- GETTING STARTED -->
 ## Getting Started

 Don't use this library of you don't understand what it is trying to do.
-If you want to use it, I suggest you wait for the UI to roll around soon.
+If you want to use it, I suggest you familiarize yourself with the [GUI using this library.](https://github.com/lacksfish/insure-gui)

 <!-- ROADMAP -->